 This homemade sourdough cinnamon raisin bread gets a noteworthy upgrade with tangy, active sourdough starter and vanilla soaked raisins.
 It’s so soft and scrumptious, just wait until you try it!

 Admittedly: I grew up eating Pepperidge Farm cinnamon raisin bread for breakfast.
 My mom would make sandwiches, cut into triangles, with soft whipped cream cheese or melted butter slathered on top.
 I’d eat the whole thing- even the crust!

-This recipe is a spin-off of my easy sourdough sandwich bread with more sourdough starter, a perfectly sweet cinnamon-sugar swirl, and vanilla soaked raisins for a flavor-packed punch.
+This recipe is a spin-off of my easy sourdough sandwich bread with more sourdough starter, a perfectly sweet cinnamon-sugar swirl, and vanilla soaked raisins, my secret ingredient, for a flavor-packed punch.
 I’ll show you how to make it with step-by-step instructions and a simple video.
 I can think of nothing more satisfying to enjoy for breakfast!

 Why This Recipe Works